SCRFA Travel Award

 - Abstract submitted to GCFI for a presentation (talk) which addresses any of the Award themes below

 - A letter from their major professor stating their current academic standing, and their progress toward their degree

-SCRFA will make their decision by 1 September 2022.
-The student receiving the award:
+SCRFA will make their decision shortly after and he student receiving the award:

-- Will be responsible for organising relevant travel including visas.
+- Will be responsible for organising their own travel including visas.